H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 == Theoretical proofs of the distributed SPSC

-This section establishes the correctness and fault-tolerance of our simple distributed SPSC introduced in @distributed-spsc.
-Specifically, @spsc-correctness proves there is no ABA problem and unsafe memory reclamation in our SPSC queue and it is linearizable; @spsc-progress-guarantee proves that our SPSC queue is wait-free; @spsc-performance discusses the overhead involved in each SPSC operation.
+This section establishes the correctness and fault-tolerance of our simple distributed SPSC queue introduced in @distributed-spsc.
+Specifically, @spsc-correctness proves there is no ABA problem and unsafe memory reclamation in our SPSC queue and it is linearizable; @spsc-progress-guarantee proves that our SPSC queue is wait-free; @spsc-performance discusses the overhead involved in each SPSC queue's operation.

 === Correctness <spsc-correctness>